Pinwheel Quilt, Archival inkjet print of digital photo collage, 47"x43", 2015

 Americana

-Using medium-format film and silver gelatin prints, the "Americana" portfolio examine issues such as the legacy of slavery, colonization of Native America and the subtle as well as dramatic manifestations of climate change in the US.
+Using medium-format film and silver gelatin prints, the "Americana" portfolio examines issues such as the legacy of slavery, colonization of Native America and the subtle as well as dramatic manifestations of climate change in the US.

 Viewers are invited to re-contextualize the photographs of memorials such as Indian burial mounds and statues of Ponce de Leon as evidence of crime against humanity, thus recentering the histories of racism, colonialism and slavery within our collective past.
 The complex problems of land use and ownership are examined through the economic and political impacts of climate change.
 For example, the fact that wind turbines and bio-fuel production co-exist in a "red" state show us that the climate change debate is much more than a partisan political issue.